-This article is a description of a day in the life of a wedding photographer, it will explain the thought processes and preparation required and that goes into making your special day as perfect as you deserve.
+This article is a description of a working day, it will explain the thought processes and preparation required and that goes into making your special day as perfect as you deserve.

 As children, we all imagined ourselves as doctors, famous singers, rock stars, celebs, country leaders, lawyers, teachers, and so on.
 We would built scenarios about how great we would be at what we do and how we changed the world.

-Of all the professions on Earth, I have never heard anyone dreaming of becoming a wedding Photographer!
-I believe it is a slightly underestimated profession but I can assure you it is one of the most fascinating ones, if I have a saying on this!
+Of all the jobs on Earth, I have never heard anyone dreaming of becoming a wedding professional photographer!
+I believe it is a slightly underestimated job but I can assure you it is one of the most fascinating ones, if I have a saying on this!
 Yes, it is a lot of difficult job, but it is really worth every bit of it.

 Think about it for a sec.
-The wedding Photographer is the only profession of all involved in making your wedding day as special as you want it to be that is not only aware of everything every other professional has done (florist, décor expert, etc.), but also has the responsibility to immortalise their work to present a lovely result.
+The photographer is the only profession of all involved in making your wedding day as special as you want it to be that is not only aware of everything every other professional has done (wedding florist, décor expert, etc.), but also has the responsibility to immortalise their work to present a lovely result.

 This is how I feel about what I do.
-To me, a wedding Photographer starts a journey from mainland to an exotic island, with every wedding assigned.
+To me, a photographer starts a journey from mainland to an exotic island, with every wedding assigned.
 The route is well-known, but the seas are different each and every time.
-Likewise, the main principles of a wedding photography may be standardised stuff, but, in reality, nothing is alike.
+Likewise, the main principles of a capturing a wedding may be standardised stuff, but, in reality, nothing is alike.
 And, THAT is what has made me fall in love with what I have thrown myself into for the last 18 years.

 At the end of the day, it is all about being grateful for having been the receptor of such happiness, laughter, and great moments.